bhauman/lein-figwheel/README.md

 ;; have compiled files autoloaded into the client env :autoload false

-;; The heads up display is enabled by default to disable it:
+;; The heads up display is enabled by default; to disable it:
 :heads-up-display false

 ;; when the compiler emits warnings figwheel blocks the loading of files.